free things to do in New York City

 Discussion | What Makes It Italian?: The Piffero (online)

 "What Makes It Italian?" is a music listening and discussion group.
-The group is led by Gina Crusco, who guides listening at Bard LLI and Riverdale Y, and who has been music instructor at The New School and director of Underworld Productions.
+The group is led by Gina Crusco, more who guides listening at Bard LLI and Riverdale Y, and who has been music instructor at The New School and director of Underworld Productions.
 The piffero is uncontrollably loud - but the Italians, making a virtue of necessity, used it to herald town events during the Renaissance.
-It's now heard in traditional music of the quattro province in the northwest Italian Apennines.
+It's now heard in traditional music of the quattro province in the northwest Italian Apennines. less

 New York City, NY; NYC